 According to the Mayo Clinic, neck pain usually occurs due to one or more of the following five causes:

+Depending on the source and severity, neck pain may be accompanied by different symptoms.
 Common symptoms of chronic neck pain include:

 Most neck pains don’t require medical attention, but the Mayo Clinic encourages people to see a physician if the following symptoms occur:

 A recent article from Harvard Medical School notes that two sleeping positions appear to be the best options for people with neck pain: side- and back-sleeping.
 People with neck pain who sleep in either (or both) of these positions are urged to take the following precautions:

 Ultimately, pillow choice can have a significant impact on neck pain.

 To determine the best pillow to help alleviate your neck pain, key considerations include size, shape, loft, and material.
 The following sections will help you determine the design of your ideal pillow based on your unique lifestyle, needs, and preferences.